doorkeeper-gem/doorkeeper/README.md

 ### Applications list

-By default, the applications list (`/oauth/applications`) is public available.
+By default, the applications list (`/oauth/applications`) is publicly available.
 To protect the endpoint you should uncomment these lines:

 ```ruby